 - user language (as setting in Scrive eSign)

-- company details (name, address, organization number and country)
+- company details (name, address, organisation number and country)

-This information is necessary for us to process for the purpose of performance of the contract with you/the company you represent.
+This information is necessary for us to process for the purpose of the performance of the contract with you/the company you represent.
 Without this information we will not be able to provide the eSign Service to you.
-We keep this data for the duration of our agreement with you/your employer and for up to 10 days thereafter.
+We keep this data for the duration of our agreement with you/your employer and up to 30 days thereafter.

-- Regardless what data subject category you belong to Scrive processes the following information regarding you:
+- Regardless of what data subject category you belong to, Scrive processes the following information regarding you:

 - your communication and behaviour in Scrive eSign, for example IP-addresses, language settings and digital fingerprints that can strengthen the legal position of the parties to a document in a Scrive eSign workflow;

 - your usage of the eSign service (including user statistics such as number of documents sent/signed by you);